Print Options

 3. Three (3) advanced-level CMS seminars (600-level) - graduate seminars taught by CMS faculty are the only courses which receive a 600-level designation.
 CMST 69900: Pedagogy does not count towards the advanced course requirement.

-4. Five (5) elective courses that can originate in other departments and may or may not cover cinema related subjects.
+4. Four (4) elective courses that can originate in other departments and may or may not cover cinema related subjects.
 Students should use this coursework requirement to work with faculty members outside of CMS and add interdisciplinary elements to their own scholarship.

-Please note that language courses are not counted towards fulfilling coursework requirements.
+Please note that additional language courses are not counted towards fulfilling coursework requirements.

 Students Who Enter with an MA